CLRX/CLRX-mirror/doc/ClrxAsmInvoke.md

     Choose AMD Catalyst OpenCL driver version.
 Version can retrieved from clinfo program that display field 'Driver version' where version is.
 Version is number in that form:
 MajorVersion*100 + MinorVersion.

+* **--llvmVersion=VERSION**

+    Choose LLVM compiler version.
+Version can be retrieved from clinfo program that display field Version.
+Version is number in that form: MajorVersion*100 + MinorVersion.

 * **-S**, **--forceAddSymbols**